telerik/xamarin-forms-docs/controls/datagrid/columns/column-types/picker-column.md

 * **CellContentStyle**: Defines the Style object that defines the appearance of each cell associated with this column.
 The TargetType of the Style should be TextBlock type.
 * **CellContentStyleSelector**: Defines the StyleSelector instance that allows for dynamic appearance on a per cell basis.
 * **CellContentFormat**: Defines the custom format for each cell value.
 The String.Format routine is used and the format passed should be in the form required by this method.
+* **CellContentTemplate** (DataTemplate): Defines the appearance of each cell assosiated with the concrete column.
+CellContenTemplate gives you the opportunity to wrap the text inside each datagrid column.
+You can add a Label as a content of the Text, Template Column and wrap its text using the Label's **LineBreakMode** property.
+* **CellEditTemplate** (DataTemplate): Defines the editor assosiated with the concrete column.
+The CellEditTemplate is displayed when the cell is in edit mode.

 >tip More information about **CellDecorationStyle** and  **CellDecorationStyleSelector** can be found in [Columns Styling]({%slug datagrid-columns-styling%}) topic.